WebDevStudios/wds-acf-blocks/README.md

 ---

 **This requires the `wd_s` theme, but it's probably already been renamed to something else.
-Make sure that you update the path assigned to the global variable `globalThemePreset` inside the `postcss.config.js` file.
-This sets the path for all of the Blocks' configs to the Tailwind config inside your newly-named theme.**
+Make sure that you update the path assigned to the Tailwind preset (named `tailwindPreset`, surprisingly) inside the `env.json` file.
+This sets the path for all of the Blocks' configs to the Tailwind config inside your newly-named theme.
+Follow the steps below for more detail. **

 ---